pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-04-12-no-protein-bar.markdown

 - extra virgin coconut oil
 - unrefined coconut oil
 - barbell
+- barebell
 - quest
 - rx
 Description: This is a stupid idea I had the other day:<b></b> a <a href="/misc/protein">protein</a> bar, with no protein powder.
-I've been making a ton of <a href="/recipes/copycat-barbell">Copycat Barbell Protein Bars</a> lately, and wanted to do something similar.
+I've been making a ton of <a href="/recipes/copycat-barebell">Copycat Barebell Protein Bars</a> lately, and wanted to do something similar.
 Instead, I'll be mixing together Greek yogurt with powdered peanut butter until I get a thick dough, chill it, and coat in chocolate.
 With no protein powder, these bars still have 21 g of <a href="/misc/protein">protein</a> in around 220 <a href="/misc/calories">calories</a>, with no <a href="/misc/hidden-sugar">added sugar</a> or artificial sweeteners
 Instructions:
 - In a medium bowl, mix together yogurt, vanilla, sweetener, and salt.
 Add the powdered peanut butter, and combine with a silicone spatula until you have a fully mixed dough
 - <center><img src="/assets/Food/Meme/No <a href="/misc/protein">protein</a> bar/bowl.jpg" alt="" class="instruction-image"></center>